phogue/Potato-Documentation/src/content/developers/packages.md

 > Wait!
-These technical documents are targeted towards programmers and developers to aid in extending Procon.
+These technical documents are targeted towards programmers and developers to aid in extending Potato.